Howard Jenkins Jr.: Impact

 Howard Jenkins Jr. had a substantial impact on labor law during his years of service.
 His mission was to help them discover blacks in the industrial work force, and to get it firmly fixed in our national labor policy that discrimination on the basis of race or sex is an unfair labor practice.
 He wrote the majority opinion in the 1964 watershed case Hughes Tool Co.
 II, which created unions' duty of fair representation.
 He also wrote a dissent, affirmed by the courts, holding that it was illegal sex discrimination for unions to have a waiters' union and a separate waitresses' union.

 Personal life

 Jenkins met Alice Elaine Brown in 1935, the daughter of a prominent African American minister, when she was a freshman.
 After she graduated from the University of Denver in 1937 she became the first African American teacher in the Denver Public School system.
 In 1940 the couple married.

 Death

-Howard Jenkins Jr. died in 2003 and was survived by his wife and two sons and a daughter.
+Howard Jenkins Jr. died on June 3, 2003 and was survived by one of his sons.